wp-plugins/bepro-listings/readme.txt

 = 2.0.77 (Friday, Dec 20th 2013) = * Improve organization of plugin including new hooks and filters

 = 2.0.79 (Friday, Dec 27th 2013) = * New Category templates, styling, and functionality

+= 2.0.85 (Friday, Dec 27th 2013) = * Fix upload file path and a few other small fixes

 == Upgrade Notice ==